-"The Catholic tradition teaches that human dignity can be protected and a healthy community can be achieved only if human rights are protected and responsibilities are met.
-Therefore, every person has a fundamental right to life and a right to those things required for human decency.
-Corresponding to these rights are duties and responsibilities--to one another, to our families, and to the larger society."
+Since Vatican II the Catholic Church has embraced the language of human rights, using it to describe the conditions and materials that every human being, based on their inherent dignity as being made in the image of God, deserves in order to flourish.
+As the U.S. Catholic Bishops state, “The Catholic tradition teaches that human dignity can be protected and a healthy community can be achieved only if human rights are protected and responsibilities are met.
+Therefore, every person has a fundamental right to life and a right to those things required for human decency.”

-Pope St John XXIII, in his encyclical, Pacem in Terris, recognised the necessity for each state to have a clear and precisely worded charter of fundamental human rights to be formulated and incorporated into the States’s general constitutions.
-Australia still does not have this.
-In his address to the United Nations in 1979, Pope St John Paul II called the Universal Declaration of Human Rights (UDHR) “a true milestone on the path of humanity’s moral progress”.
-His predecessor Pope St Paul VI, called for the UDHR be ratified by all Governments and for it to be fully observed by all (Octogesima Adveniens).
+There is great concordance between much of the secular human rights tradition and Catholic social teaching on human rights.
+In his address to the United Nations in 1979, Pope St John Paul II called the Universal Declaration of Human Rights “a true milestone on the path of humanity’s moral progress.”
+His predecessor, Pope St Paul VI, called for the UDHR be ratified by all governments and for it to be fully observed by all (Octogesima Adveniens).

 - the right to live in a united family and in a moral environment conducive to the growth of the child’s personality;